chmduquesne/rollinghash/README.md

 exists for every call, sparing an operation that is useless when the hash is correctly used, in a function likely to be called millions of times per second.

+In terms of LICENSING, be aware that the RabinKarp64 subpackage has a different license from the rest of this package (BSD 2-clause "Simplified" License)